top of page

 What is a vegan diet?

-A vegan diet excludes all meat (red meat, poultry, fish and seafood), dairy products, eggs and often honey or other animal-derived ingredients.
-It includes fruit and vegetables, cereals and grains, nuts and seeds, legumes and soy foods like tofu and tempeh.
+A vegan diet excludes all animal-based foods, including meat (red meat, poultry, fish and seafood), dairy products, eggs and often honey, gelatine or other animal-derived ingredients.
+A vegan diet includes fruit and vegetables, cereals and grains, nuts and seeds, legumes and soy foods like tofu and tempeh.

 What’s the risk of going vegan?

-A well planned vegan diet can cover all the nutrients provided in a diet containing meat, dairy and eggs, but if not planned, there is a high risk of many nutrient deficiencies which can have a follow-on impact on your physical and mental health.
+A well-planned vegan diet CAN cover all the nutrients provided in a diet containing meat, dairy and eggs, but if not planned carefully, there is a high risk of many nutrient deficiencies which can have a follow-on impact on your physical and mental health.
+It's particularly important to plan a vegan diet with care if you have other dietary requirements, history of an eating disorder, allergies or intolerances to avoid your diet becoming restrictive and insufficient to support your nutritional needs.

 Vitamin B12: